 Any Evidence/History that this will help?
-The history of recording deeds, mortgages, and title to other interests in Massachusetts real property from at least 1640 to the mid-1990s.
+Registries of deeds were created in 1640 because without a public library system, ownership of properties was already a mess.
+The history of recording deeds, mortgages, and title to other interests in Massachusetts real property has been effective from at least 1640 to the mid-1990s.